The worst part about a colonoscopy isn’t the procedure itself. After all, you’re asleep the whole time.

 Why is Gatorade Good for Colonoscopy Prep?

-Gatorade contains lots of electrolytes and makes up for the ones you lose during the prep.
+Gatorade contains many electrolytes and makes up for the ones you lose during the prep.

 What Should I Do If I am Still Having Diarrhea Morning of Colonoscopy?